|

 Southampton, England

-I stayed here to recover from a translantlic cruise, and to ease my way into exploring England.
+I stayed here to recover from a transatlantic cruise, and to ease my way into exploring England.
 It’s a small town, but there’s some intriguing historical elements to explore.
 If you like WW2, the Titanic, or ancient city walls, Southampton is the place to be.

 Glenmore Guesthouse.
 My first B&B EVER!
 But I didn’t shell out extra for the B(reakfast), so I had to make do with only a B(ed) (and ensuite bathroom).
 Loved the purple decor but my window was right above the trash so I kept getting flies.
 Somewhat absent owner/staff but they were perfectly nice when I did run into them.